 In support of Ontario-based Indigenous businesses, we’re proud to share our new grant program in partnership with the Canadian Council of Aboriginal Business.

 New grant program provides coaches with the tools they need to get back to playing safely in-person.
-The grant is part of the ongoing Safe Sport 101 partnership, developed last year between Hydro One and the Coaches Association of Ontario.
+The grant is part of our ongoing Safe Sport 101 partnership.

 Power to Give supports Hydro One employees in giving back to causes they care about through fundraising, volunteer opportunities and awareness building.

 Hydro One is proud to power the communities where we live, work and play, but we are also proud of all the ways in which we power the well-being of those communities.
 Hydro One employees are the driving force behind our company’s achievements, which go beyond delivering electricity.
 Our achievements reach into the communities that we serve and impact the lives of our customers and fellow Ontarians.